 The express bus runs from Union Station, to the World War II Memorial, the Lincoln Memorial, Arlington National Cemetery, the Martin Luther King Memorial, the Smithsonian Metro station and back.

 The DC Circulator, provides inexpensive, frequent service around the National Mall, between Union Station and Georgetown, and between the Convention Center and the National Mall.

 Streetcars will soon be providing transportation around Washington DC.
 New lines are being built and the first one is expected to begin operations in 2013.

 MARC Train Service

 MARC is a commuter train providing public transportation along four routes to Union Station in Washington, DC.
 The starting points are Baltimore, Frederick, and Perryville, MD and Martinsburg, WV.
-MARC service runs Monday through Friday only.
+Beginning in December 2013, MARC service will run on weekends between Baltimore and Washington on the Penn Line.
+The other lines run Monday through Friday only.